umberto-fontanazza/kiruna-explorer/server/test/Test-notes.md

 8. View a document with a wrong ID as a Visitor/Urban Planner/Resident.
 DONE (BAD_REQUEST)

 ## US 5.
 As an Urban Planner I want to adjust/define the georeferencing of a document on the map So that I can study its relationship to the territory

+### Cases:

+1. Adjust georeference for a document and not be an Urban Planner.
+DONE (UNAUTHORIZED)
+2. Adjust georeference a document being an Urban Planner, filling in the information correctly.
+DONE (CREATED)
+3. Adjust georeferencing a document being an Urban planner, filling the information incorrectly.
+DONE (BAD_REQUEST)
+4. Adjust georeference a document being an Urban planner, with missing information.
+DONE (BAD_REQUEST)

 ## US 6.
 As an Urban Planner I want to list all documents